-Genesys Cloud support of the STIR/SHAKEN mandate
+Genesys Cloud Voice support of the STIR/SHAKEN mandate

-The goal of the STIR/SHAKEN mandate is to reduce the number of illegal robocalls placed to US telephone customers by making it easier to verify that a caller is actually who they say they are.
-More specifically, STIR/SHAKEN provides a framework to certify or attest the call source and their right to use the calling number.
+The STIR/SHAKEN mandate was established by the U.S. Federal Communications Commission (FCC) to reduce the number of illegal robocalls placed to U.S. telephone customers by making it easier to verify that a caller is who they claim to be.
+The framework certifies or attests the source of a call and confirms the caller’s right to use the calling number.

-• Full Attestation (A) — The service provider has authenticated the calling party and they are authorized to use the calling number.
+- Full Attestation (A) — The service provider has authenticated the calling party and they are authorized to use the calling number.

 FAQs